Starting with nothing

 - Build your list.
 Collecting email addresses of interested potential customers is the most important activity you can do at any stage if your business.
 You own the data not the social platforms.
 You have control over the communications they receive and when they get them.
 You can nurture and build trusting relationships through email and get engagement.

 - Simple Lead Magnet.
 Create a simple lead magnet to help you gather leads into your email programme.
 A lead magnet is quick/short useful information that will help your potential clients solve a particular problem.
 Be clear I’m not talking about a white paper, or lengthy course.
 A successful lead magnet to a cold audience is short and quick to digest like a checklist, swipe file, tip sheet, cheat sheet.
-They’re not ready to invest a huge amount of time reading or watching long videos.
-I’ve created a course how to create a simple lead magnet and email nurture sequence – you can see it here.
+They’re not ready to invest a huge amount of time reading or watching long videos (in fact creating a lead gathering and nurture system is a module in my Supercharged Website Mastermind programme).

 - Calendar Tools.
 Use a calendar tool like Acuity Scheduling to help you and your clients book a time to talk with you and have it sync with your online diary so it only offers appointments that you’re actually available. (pro tip: limit your availability, for example Monday mornings, Wednesday afternoons and Thursday mornings – otherwise if a potential customer sees that you’ve got availability for every hour, every day of the week, every week of the month, shows you’re not busy with work, and could imply you’re not that good, which is the last impression you want to give.

 - Taking Payments.
 Either send an invoice with your bank details.
 You can also use Paypal and set up a payment button/link you can send your new client.
 A calendar tool like Acuity can also be used to take payment for paid appointments or sessions.